- Coronavirus FAQ's

 Both the Hospital only and Extras only information above will apply to customers on Combined covers.

 An option available to Combined cover customers is to temporarily suspend the Extras portion of your cover in order to lower your premium.
 This option has the benefit of allowing you to maintain continuous private hospital cover and not have to re-serve your Extras waits when the suspension ends.
-We’ve had to make some system updates to allow us to do this - if you were previously unable to take advantage of this option we’ll be reaching out to you soon.

 The most important message we can give is to get in touch if you’re unsure of the best option for you.
 Our Customer Service team is still available on live chat and email.